usnistgov/fipy/README.txt

 -------------------------

-Please refer to :ref:`INSTALLATION` for details on download and installation. |FiPy| can be redistributed and/or modified freely, provided that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that they have been modified.
+Please refer to :ref:`INSTALLATION` for details on download and installation. :term:`FiPy` can be redistributed and/or modified freely, provided that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that they have been modified.